Lincoln Electric Announces August 2021 Events With the Financial Community

-CLEVELAND, July 23, 2021 (GLOBE NEWSWIRE) -- Lincoln Electric Holdings, Inc., ( LECO) today announced participation in the following upcoming events with the financial community in the month of August:
+CLEVELAND, July 23, 2021 (GLOBE NEWSWIRE) -- Lincoln Electric Holdings, Inc., (Nasdaq: LECO) today announced participation in the following upcoming events with the financial community in the month of August:

 Jefferies Virtual Industrials Conference